 He was on Broadway as Monsignor O'Hara in Sister Act, which opened April 20th, 2011, and closed August 26, 2012.
 Sister Act, his fifth Broadway show, was nominated for 5 Tony Awards, including Best Musical.

-He has also appeared as M. Dindon and M. Renaud in the 2010 Tony Award winning Broadway revival of La Cage aux Folles; Inspector Kemp and the Blind Hermit in Mel Brooks’ Young Frankenstein; starred as Max Bialystock in Mel Brooks’ The Producers, and he was Max Detweiller in the Broadway revival of The Sound of Music.
+Also on Broadway, he has appeared as M. Dindon and M. Renaud in the 2010 Tony Award winning revival of La Cage aux Folles; as Inspector Kemp and the Blind Hermit in Mel Brooks’ Young Frankenstein; starred as Max Bialystock in Mel Brooks’ The Producers, and he was Max Detweiller in the first Broadway revival of The Sound of Music.
 In London, at the Theater Royal, Drury Lane, Fred starred as Max Bialystock in The Producers in 2005-6.

-Also in New York, Fred was Panisse, co-starring with George Hearn as Cesar, in the City Center Encores! production of Fanny, and he was Kevin in the Lincoln Center Theater world premiere of Frankel/Korie/Weidman musical Happiness.
+Also in New York, Fred was Panisse, co-starring with George Hearn as Cesar, in the City Center Encores! production of Fanny, directed by Marc Bruni, and he was Kevin in the Lincoln Center Theater world premiere of the Frankel/Korie/Weidman musical Happiness directed by Susan Stroman.

 Fred was nominated for an LA Ovation Award for his performance as Cogsworth in Disney’s Beauty and the Beast, and he played Franz Liebkind in the First National Tour of The Producers, receiving a Helen Hayes Award nomination.